 How we advocate

-Advocacy is where Council publicly voices its support for projects and policies to other levels of government, peak bodies, industry and non-government groups, and community advocacy groups.
+Advocacy is where we publicly voice our support for projects and policies to other levels of government, peak bodies, industry and non-government groups, and community advocacy groups.

 We develop our advocacy priorities and activities by actively engaging with you.
-Our advocacy priorities are outlined in the Council Plan 2021–2025 [PDF] and our strategies.
+Our advocacy priorities and strategies are outlined in the Council Plan 2021–2025 [PDF].

 We provide civic leadership in advocating to the Australian and Victorian Governments.
 We work closely with our local Members of Parliament to address the issues that affect our shared communities.